lespalt/iRon/README.md

 ### "Inputs"

 Shows throttle/brake/steering in a moving graph.
-I find it useful mainly to practice braking accuracy.
+I find it useful mainly to practice consistent braking.

 ![inputs](https://github.com/lespalt/iRon/blob/main/inputs.png?raw=true)

 ### "Standings"

 Shows the standings of the entire field, including safety rating, iRating, and number of laps since the last pit stop ("pit age").
-I usually leave this off by default, but switch it on during cautions.
+I usually leave this off by default and switch it on during cautions.

 ![standings](https://github.com/lespalt/iRon/blob/main/standings.png?raw=true)

 ### "Cover"

-No screenshot, because all it is is a blank rectangle.
+No screenshot for this one, because all it is is a blank rectangle.
 Can be useful to cover up distracting in-game dashboards, like the one in the next-gen NASCAR.

 ---

 ## Building from source

 This app is built with Visual Studio 2022.
-The free version should suffice, though I haven't tried it.
+The free version should suffice, though I haven't verified it.
 The project/solution files should work out of the box.
-Depending on your Visual Studio setup, you may need to install additional prerequisites that allow you to build DirectX applications.
+Depending on your Visual Studio setup, you may need to install additional prerequisites (static libs) needed to build DirectX applications.

 ---